 Andy (Martin Freeman) has been bitten and has only 48 hours before he turns into a snarling beast.
 He needs to use that time to find somewhere safe for the titular bundle: Rosie, his adorable baby.
 Creepy and upsetting rather than outright terrifying.

-This tale of two families – one white, one black– as they eke out an existence alongside each other on a muddy farm in segregated 1940s Mississippi is predictably tragic.
+This tale of two families – one white, one black – as they eke out an existence alongside each other on a muddy farm in segregated 1940s Mississippi is predictably tragic.

-When Ronsel, the oldest son of the farmhands family returns from the war in Europe, a theatre where he was hailed a hero and treated as liberator, he’s confronted once again by the systemic racism deeply embedded into the American heartland.
+When Ronsel, the oldest son of the farmhands family returns from the war in Europe, a theatre where he was hailed a hero and treated as a liberator, he’s confronted once again by the systemic racism deeply embedded into the American heartland.
 The nagging sense that this isn’t going to end well does little to soften the blow when it finally comes.
 Confronting and powerful, if not exactly a fun night out.

-Best Netflix Movie Overall
+Best foreign Netflix movie

 Sedately paced and artfully framed, Roma pulls back the curtain on the intimate moments in the life of Cleo, a live-in housemaid employed by an affluent family in 1970’s Mexico City.
 As her tale unfolds, the line between being a part of the family and being employed by it are blurred, allowing director Alfonso Cuarón to ruminate on class division and the tenuous connections that keep people together.